-The Journal started in 2010 as an international publication accompanying the Jean Monnet ad Personam program, dedicated to subjects concerning Central and Eastern Europe.
-Since then, the publication overcame barriers in terms of the approached themes, scientific advisory board and peer-review academics, and together with the quality of the articles published, managed to obtain an increasing international visibility and recognition (http://neweurope.centre.ubbcluj.ro/?page_id=943 ).
+The Journal started in 2010 as an international publication accompanying the Jean Monnet ad Personam Chair, dedicated to subjects concerning Central and Eastern Europe.
+Since then, the publication has overcome barriers in terms of the topics approached, scientific advisory board and peer-review academics, and together with the quality of the articles published, has managed to attain increasing international visibility and recognition (http://neweurope.centre.ubbcluj.ro/?page_id=943 ).

-The call for papers is opened to PhD students, young researchers, academic staff interested to promote researches and present different perspectives on the EU.
-The papers should provide an analysis of economic, social, cultural and political perspectives and developments on subjects concerning the European Union, like the actual state of the EU after the Lisbon Treaty, the economic and Euro crisis, the future of the EU and any other subjects related to the “New Europe", including book reviews.
+The call for papers is open to PhD students, young researchers and academic staff interested in promoting research and presenting different perspectives on the EU.
+The papers should provide an analysis of economic, social, cultural and political perspectives and developments on subjects concerning the European Union, like the actual state of the EU after the Lisbon Treaty, the economic and Euro crisis, the future of the EU and any other subjects related to the “New Europe”.

-No fees are asked for the processing and the publishing of the materials submitted by authors.
+No fees are asked for the processing and publishing of the materials submitted by authors.

 The Journal neither reflects nor represents any particular school or approach, nor does it restrict itself to particular methodologies or theoretical perspectives.
-Rather, it promotes interdisciplinarity and a greater dialogue between the various sub-disciplines of European Union analysis.
+Rather, it promotes interdisciplinarity and greater dialogue between the various sub-disciplines of European Union analysis